ir-trevi/TM-simulator/README.md

 When `--auto | -a` is selected it will overwrite all the other settings (`--csize`, `--tsize`, `--slim`) except when `--csize` is `0` to disable code.

 When `--instant | -i` is selected, all the other interface-related setting will be discarded.

+## Use the simulator
+Without `--instant | -i` selected, when the command to run the simulator is entered, the interface shows up.
+There are 3 possible states of the simulator:
+- `Running`: in this state the simulator can be paused only by pressing the `spacebar`
+- `Paused`: in this state there are some actions available such as:
+  - changing the speed, using the numbers from `1` to `9` and `0` (where `0` represents speed `10`)
+  - stepping backward or forward, respectively with `left arrow key` and `right arrow key` (don't hold down the button!)
+  - resuming the simulation with `spacebar`
+  - restarting the simulation with `r`
+- `Ended`: in this state it's possible to either restarting the simulation with `r` or moving the tape left or right with `left arrow key` and `right arrow key`

+At any moment (even with `--instant | -i` selected) the simulator can be exited pressing `q`.

 ## Simulator syntax
 Check my extensive [guide](syntax.md) on the syntax of this simulator, where you can find all the information you need.